-Why would a peace-loving people, who saved their pursuers, be persecuted?
-Why would the Dutch Anabaptist Dirk Willems be burned to a horrible death at the stake after rescuing his enemy from drowning?
+Why would a peace-loving people, who taught nonviolence, be persecuted?
+Why would the Dutch Anabaptist Dirk Willems be burned to death, after rescuing his enemy from drowning?

-Many Anabaptists, especially leaders, were drowned, beheaded, or burned at the stake.
-European governments, whether they were Roman Catholic or Protestant, would not accept them.
+Many Anabaptists, especially Anabaptist leaders, were drowned, beheaded, or burned at the stake.
+During the Reformation and Counter-Reformation, European governments, whether they were Roman Catholic or Protestant, would not accept them.
 A few states tolerated Anabaptists, but most did everything possible to rout Anabaptists out of their territory.
 Why?

 But it wasn’t just that Anabaptists were unable to obey certain laws.
-It seemed to the government that they were dangerous.2See this article.
-Since they did not accept the state religion that bound all their citizens together under the civil law, nor did they give their allegiance to the state, Anabaptists were viewed with suspicion.
+It appeared to the government that they were dangerous.2See this article.
+Since the Anabaptists didn’t accept the state religion, which was intended to bind all citizens together under the civil law, and since they couldn’t give their allegiance to the state, Anabaptists were viewed with suspicion.
 Nations don’t like their citizens to have loyalties that conflict with national loyalty.

 Today, many Protestants and Roman Catholics have come to respect the Anabaptists, and we don’t face persecution from other Christians.
 But even today, after most Western governments have accepted the Anabaptist position of separation of church and state, things haven’t always been easy.
-During World War I, for example, many Anabaptist young men were badly treated for conscientiously objecting to fight.
+During World War I, for example, many Anabaptist s were badly treated for holding to nonresistance and the two-kingdom view.
 Today, in the West, we see very little persecution, but our ways are still not fully accepted.
 Often people judge us for not voting in elections, or they might say that that our position against self-defense is cowardly.
 The world doesn’t have much room in it for those who want to radically follow God.

 And even though we don’t want to be persecuted, none of this article is intended as a complaint.
 Anabaptists believe that God has given earthly nations the authority to rule the people who are within their borders, and we accept that.
 God asks us to dedicate our lives to him, and if we must lose our lives for his sake, that’s the noblest and most sacred death that we could die.
 As nonresistant Christians, we count our lives to be a small price to pay for the wonderful redemption that Jesus will bring for all the world when he returns.